jag-k/tiktok-downloader/README.md

 ### Makefile commands

-You can use this for updating I18n files, generate schemas and more.
+You can use this for updating I18n files, generate schemas, and more.

 <!--region:makefile-->